riyang25/riyang25.github.io/reviews/gamereviews.md

 ### DDLC
 A classic for a reason.
 My first playthrough of this was done solely after midnight which may have not been the greatest idea.
 ### The NOexistenceN of you And me
 A very surreal game.
-Feels like there's something enormous contained in it that I've barely wrapped my head around.
-Anime girl(s) explaining existentialism to you.
-What's not to like?
 ### of the Devil
 todo
 ### 饿殍：明末千里行/The Hungry Lamb: Traveling in the Late Ming Dynasty
 It's a very good VN.
 Content warning: it can get quite dark, and cannibalism is a big theme.
 Gives you a real sense of the ruin suffered so often in Chinese history as dynasties topple.
 There are three "fake" endings you can encounter; you have to achieve at least two in order to get the two possible true endings.
-Eagerly waiting for the sequel.
+### 哀鸿：城破十日记/The Weeping Swan: Ten Days of the City's Fall
+Sequel to the above.
+A sprawling work that attempts to do too much and ultimately falters.
+The ending is an agonizing tragedy, done quite well, but I can't bring myself to appreciate it after all of the flaws throughout the story.
+I have become more negative about the developer after playing this.
 ### 山河旅探/Murders on the Yangtze River
 A detective game like Ace Attorney, but with a rich and compelling plot tying it all together.
 Set in the last days of the Qing dynasty, it's a fascinating look into the interaction between China and the West at the time.
 Some of the puzzles are quite nontrivial, but there's a built in hint system if you get stuck.
 The cases are excellently written.
 ### Chrono Jotter